shezik/DrawAnywhere/README.md

 ## ✨ Tips
 - Long press and drag to move the toolbar around.
 - After 3 seconds of inactivity, the toolbar becomes 50% transparent.
-- Turn on `Clear on canvas hidden` to let the app clear the canvas when you hide the canvas.<br>
+- Turn on `Clear on hiding canvas` to let the app clear the canvas when you hide it.<br>
 Note: Touch passthrough will be turned off automatically as well.
 - Turn off `Canvas visible on start` to hide the canvas on startup by default.